 Format Study Boys Girls

+Type 1 Cavric 2016 763 907

 Type 1 Malta dataset 553 650

+Type 1 Saadé 2017 113 119

-Type 1 South China dataset 682 617
+Type 1 Jayaraman 2016 682 617

-Type 1 Swiss dataset 591 669
+Type 1 Knell 2009 591 669

+Type 1 Hedge 2016 410 267

-Type 1 Botswana dataset 768 915
+Type 1 Yilmaz 2018 70 92

 Type 2 Lee 2009 786 964

 Type 2 Johan 2012 540 539

 Type 2 Duangto 2017 872 983

-Type 2 Li 2012 649 760
+Type 2 Li 2012 648 760

+Type 2 Liu 2018 963 1148

+Type 2 Marrero-Ramos 2020 27 75

-All Total 5441 6097
+All Total 7018 7790

-Table B1: The tables provide an overview of the numbers of individuals in different studies upon which the results in the tool are based.
+Table 4.
+The tables provide an overview of the numbers of individuals in different studies upon which the results in the tool are based (see the reference list of the manual for details).
 The data format for the appurtenant study is given in the column "Format".
 Type 1 studies have data in an individual-based format, Type 2 have a frequency table with the number of individuals for each stage within each whole year, Type 3 are tables with information on the mean and standard deviation of chronological age for given stages (skeletal age or tooth stage), while Type 4 are tables with information on means and standard deviations of chronological age and skeletal age within each whole year.

-Table B1 provides an overview of all studies upon which the results in the tool are based.
-The total numbers here for boys and girls, respectively, are 3258 and 2355 for hands, and 5441 and 6097 for teeth.
-We see from the table that the Chaumoitre 2015 study contributes most for hands, and some studies contribute very little (Bala 2010, Nahid 2010 and Patel 2015), while all the studies contribute quite similarly for teeth.
+Table 4 provides an overview of all studies upon which the results in the tool are based.
+The total numbers here for boys and girls, respectively, are 4700 and 3433 for hand, and 7018 and 7790 for teeth.

-Method Gender Transformation age Model type Link function Hand Boys Age 1 Proportional-odds cumulative logit Hand Girls Age 1 Proportional-odds cumulative logit Tooth Boys Age ^{0.7} Continuation-ratio probit Tooth Girls Age ^{0.7} Continuation-ratio probit
+Method Gender Transformation age Model type Link function Hand Boys Age 1 Proportional-odds cumulative logit Hand Girls Age 1 Proportional-odds cumulative logit Tooth Boys Age ^{0.8} Continuation-ratio logit Tooth Girls Age ^{0.6} Continuation-ratio probit

-B.2 Overview of models used in the tool
+Overview of models used in the tool

-Table B2: The table shows the model selected for each method and each gender.
+Table 5.
+The table shows the model selected for each method and each gender.
 The selection criteria for the models are based on a model search as described in section A.5.2.
 "Transformation age" indicates which transformation was carried out on the variable chronological age in the regression model.

-Table B2 provides an overview of the selected parametric models upon which the results in the tool are based.
-We found here that the stage probabilities given chronological age were approximately symmetrical about chronological age for hands, while for teeth there were slightly longer tails for higher chronological ages.
+Table 5 provides an overview of the selected parametric models upon which the results in the tool are based.
+We found that the stage probabilities given chronological age were approximately symmetrical about chronological age for hands, while for teeth there were slightly longer tails for higher chronological ages.
 This is important information that will be taken into account in the final results, since it is these distributions that form the basis when we work backwards to describe the distribution of chronological age for a given stage (using Bayes' theorem).

-B.3 Randomly generated variation for stage probabilities
+B.2 Randomly generated variation for stage probabilities